-- For group sequential designs and sample size re-estimation design approaches, study subjects included in interim analysis are also included in the final data analysis, violating the “one person one vote” rule that would ensure independence of estimates.
+- For group sequential designs and sample size re-estimation design approaches, study subjects included in interim analysis are also included in the final data analysis, violating the “one person one vote” rule that would ensure the independence of estimates.

-- “Pick-the-winner” designs result in greater likelihood of receiving a more effective treatment for subjects who enroll later in a study, which can imbalance randomization efforts.
+- “Pick-the-winner” designs result in a greater likelihood of receiving a more effective treatment for subjects who enroll later in a study, which can imbalance randomization efforts.

 - Statistical significance (alpha) penalties apply whenever adaptations are made and p-values can be challenging to define and compute

-- Analysis that reports pooled efficacy rather than sub-group findings can make it hard to interpret the true value of a treatment if some groups have significantly different results from others.
+- Analysis that reports pooled efficacy rather than sub-group findings can make it hard to interpret the true value of treatment if some groups have significantly different results from others.

 Evaluating the Value of Adaptive Design for Your Trials